0x80/typescript-config/README.md

 (*) Project references / shared monorepo packages also emit code.

 To use this successfully, you would need a modern bundler like [tsdown](https://tsdown.dev/).
-You can check out the [mono-ts](https://github.com/0x80/mono-ts) boilerplate for a working example of a modern monorepo setup with tsdown.
+You can check out the [typescript-monorepo](https://github.com/0x80/typescript-monorepo) boilerplate for a working example of a modern monorepo setup with tsdown.

+These configurations are also compatible with [TSGo](https://github.com/nicksrandall/tsgo), the native Go port of the TypeScript compiler.

 ## Install